rmarable/Ec2InstanceMaker/README.md

 As noted above, Ec2InstanceMaker is intended to reduce the administrative burden required for DevOps teams to support the diverse compute and storage needs of their stakeholders; conversely, it can empower scientists, engineers, statisticians, and analysts to compute at scale without needing to get assistnace from their Devops team.

+* **Ec2InstanceMaker supports the use of private IP addresses for environments that require enhanced security.**
+  * Deployment of public IP addresses can be disabled by setting `--public_ip=false`.
+  * Please note that if this feature is invoked within a compute environment that does not live in the target VPC, the provisioning process will fail with a "connection refused" error:
+`Error: timeout - last error: dial tcp 172.31.32.161:22: connect: connection refused`
+  * A more descriptive error will be returned in a future release.

-* **Ec2InstanceMaker does not make any changes to the existing networking environment already present in the operator's AWS account**.
+* **Ec2InstanceMaker does not make any changes to the existing networking environment already present in the operator's AWS account.**
   * These tools do not create new VPCs, subnets, Internet or NAT gateways, routes, or Transit Gateways.
   * They do not intentionally modify Route53 configurations, change default routes, or otherwise impact or deploy any infrastructure that is not explicitly documented or easily inferred by reviewing the code.